What sort of personal information do we gather from the guests of this glorious website?

 - Or follow the instructions at the bottom of each email.

-If you're reading this and you have a question, you can contact me using the contact information beneath this sentence.
+If you are one of the 4 people reading this and you have a question, you can contact me using the contact information beneath this sentence.